ghiscoding/angular-validation/readme.md

 ## Some Working Examples (Directive)
 Let's start with a simple example and then let's get down to real business.

 P.S.
-For real live sample, see the [live demo](#live_demo) or download the Github project and run the `index.html` (no server required, except Chrome which doesn't want to run http outside of webserver) while the actual form with validation is inside `templates/testingForm.html` for a better separation.
+For real live sample, see the [live demo](#live_demo) or download the Github project and run the `index.html` (on the exception of Chrome who doesn't want to run http outside of webserver) while the actual form with validation is inside `templates/testingFormDirective.html` for a better separation.
 <a name="examples"></a>
 ```html
 <!-- example 1 -->